Senas23/DeployingAppService/README.md

 by Michael Braun

 ## The Challenge
 After seeing many of the very interesting vulnerable by design projects for AWS, such as [CloudGOAT](https://github.com/RhinoSecurityLabs/cloudgoat), I noticed there were no real equivalents in Azure.
 I saw this as an opportunity to challenge myself to learn a bit more about Terraform and Azure.
-The first release can be found [here](https://github.com/metalstormbass/VulnerableAzure).
+The first release of the VulnerableAzure project can be found [here](https://github.com/metalstormbass/VulnerableAzure).
+All of the code in this document comes from that repository.

 After doing some initial research on some scenarios, I decided that the first version should have the following components:
 <br>